timheilman/latin/README.md

   [gender, case, number, (degree)], including distinguishment of g/c/n/(d) depending on macron

-* Relatives, interrogatives, pronouns, etc., all with front: as the Latin word, stem, base, or ending.
+* Relatives, interrogatives, pronouns, comparatives, superlatives, etc., all with front: as the Latin word, stem, base, or ending.

+* Preposition and verb object case acceptance and aberrations are also clozed

 * Care taken with POS collision on word forms, e.g. vīs or relative and interrogative, also keeping the focus on reading comprehension.